SteelCompendium/data-gen/Bestiary/markdown/Goblin Monarch.md

 Distance: 10 burst
 Target: Each ally

-Effect: Each target can make a free strike that deals an extra 1 damage.
+Effect: Each target can make a [[Free Strike|free strike]] that deals an extra 1 damage.